turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 Thanks so much for your purchase of:

-  3 x Li Hing Mui Lollypops
+  3 x Li Hing Mui Lollypop

 We've processed your payment for $12.00.